Siege of Kunar Khas: Airlift

-In the meanwhile the Afghans themselves had not been idle.
+Meanwhile, the Afghans themselves had not been idle.
 By a combination of threat and lavish bribery they secured the neutrality of the larger tribes in the Eastern Province and largely succeeded in insulating the trouble in the Kunar.
 Their poor and ill-found troops, never famous for fighting to the last man and cartridge, hung on to their positions in the valley with unexpected tenacity, being precariously supplied from the air in the later stages.

 At one point during this airlift, a pilot crash-landed in rebel territory in the Mazar or Pech Daras, where Safi tribesmen knifed him in the back and cut his throat from ear to ear.
 A number of villagers found him unconscious near his aircraft and tended to his wounds, allowing for his survival.
 He was soon back in Kabul.

 The small Afghan air force, reinvigorated by a fresh supply of bombs from India and undeterred by the fate of their pilot, bombed and machine-gunned the enemy with unflagging zeal, if not with much accuracy or effect.
 Communications were kept just open somehow, the lack of bridges across the Kunar being compensated for by the use of improvised rafts, often with fatal results to the passengers.
 The Afghan air force supplied the garrison with food and small arms ammunition, which, in light of it being cut off from land supply, was decisive in helping the garrison endure the siege.

 Breaking the siege

-On the night of the 8th September, the eve of Eid al-Fitr, when all good Muslims may reasonably expect to be allowed to relax and rejoice after the rigours of Ramadan, General Mohammad Daoud Khan, with probably just this consideration in mind, took advantage of the low state of the river to ford it with a considerable body of troops and assaulted the lashkar surrounding Kunar Khas.
+On the night of 8 September, the eve of Eid al-Fitr, when all good Muslims may reasonably expect to be allowed to relax and rejoice after the rigours of Ramadan, General Mohammad Daoud Khan, with probably just this consideration in mind, took advantage of the low state of the river to ford it with a considerable body of troops and assaulted the lashkar surrounding Kunar Khas.
 This enterprise, though falling clearly within the mischief of the Dirty Trick Act by tribal standards, met with success.
 The garrison, after weeks of close siege and near starvation, was relieved and the lashkar driven off and scattered.